On-boarding to your subscription list

 There are no guarantees, of course.

 Final email: Remind them they were told that they would receive the four emails and that this is the last one.
 And remind them that they will now be moved to the main list where they will get the newsletter.
-Tell them it’s totally okay to unsubscribe is they want to.
+Tell them it’s totally okay to unsubscribe if they want to.
+And it is: you don’t want people who are not interested.
+They cost money and give you nothing back.

 Interaction, clicks and opens